BIOHAZARDIQ/PA165_pneuservis/README.md

    - [x] The REST must be accessible at <http://localhost:8080/pa165/rest>.
 It is not required to have the interface secured.
    - [x] You should include a README file with instructions how to test the REST interface (e.g. CURL commands for command line)
 - Security:
-   - [ ] There should be at least 2 roles in the system (e.g. Administrator, User).
+   - [x] There should be at least 2 roles in the system (e.g. Administrator, User).
    Each role should have some differences in user interface or in capabilities.
    - [ ] There should be login form (not HTTP Basic)
    - [x] Registration is NOT required.
 You can prefill the users and their passwords in the database.
    - [ ] Password should not be saved in the database in open form.
-- [ ] Evaluate another team project.
+- [x] Evaluate another team project.

 #####Points gained from milestone3:
-X points gained from milestone 3 out of total 15 points
+13 points gained from milestone 3 out of total 15 points
+-2 points were for: chybějící security
+   - no logout functionality
+   - passwords are not in database but as constants of class and in open form
+   - identity stored as global variable, not in session, so just one user at time can be logged in
+   - Missing login form, HTTP Basic athentization

 ###Milestone 2 requirements:
 - [x] Implement Facade layer interfaces and implementations.